EpicentralLabs/TheTokenLab/CONTRIBUTING.md

 **Always create a new branch when making changes.
 This helps keep the main branch clean and allows for easier code reviews.**

+### DO NOT DELETE BRANCHES WHAT-SO-EVER, they will archived instead (A branch is archived when named: `archived-v1.0.0`)

 To create a new branch:

 1. Ensure you're on the latest version of the main branch: